 See more on this fast broadband at Virgin Media - or call 0808-281-2998 to order by phone

 - See all of today's best fibre broadband deals

 Cheap broadband only deals: our top 3 affordable tariffs

-Deal ends on March 20 - Click here to get Onestream's unbelievably cheap deal
+Click here to get Onestream's extremely cheap internet

 Want low cost broadband from a name that you know?
 Then this cheap TalkTalk tariff should definitely be on your shortlist.
 Its first eye-catching feature is the low low monthly bills you'll be faced with, but beyond that we also admire the lack of activation fees and line rental thrown in for free.
-Total cost for 12 months is £204
+And TalkTalk promises not to up the bills during the contract, either.
+Total cost for 12 months is £216

-We understand why people tend to gravitate to BT Broadband deals - it remains a trusted name and is the ISP you'll see most in UK homes. £24.99 per month is more than some other providers charge, but it throws in a £60 pre-paid Mastercard to sweeten the deal.
-And including unlimited UK weekend calls is generous, too.
-Total cost over 18 months is £419.81 (with reward card)
+We understand why people tend to gravitate to BT Broadband deals - it remains a trusted name and is the ISP you'll see most in UK homes. £24.99 per month is more than some other providers charge but you do get a £40 pre-paid Mastercard.
+Plus the inclusion of unlimited UK weekend calls is generous, too.
+Total effective cost over 18 months is £439.81